Drymarchon melanurus erebennus

 Drymarchon melanurus erebennus, commonly known as the Texas indigo snake, is a subspecies of large, nonvenomous snake in the family Colubridae.
-The subspecies is native to Texas and adjacent Mexico.
+The subspecies is native to Texas in the United States and adjacent Mexico.

 Geographic range

-D. m. erebennus is found from southern Texas south into Mexico as far as Veracruz.
+D. m. erebennus is found from South Texas south into Mexico as far as Veracruz.

 Description

-Dorsally, the Texas indigo snake is predominantly black in color, with a high sheen which gives its smooth scales a remarkable iridescent hue.
+Dorsally, the Texas indigo snake is predominantly black in color, with a high sheen, which gives its smooth scales a remarkable iridescent hue.
 The underside is often a salmon pink color.
 It is a large snake, regularly attaining a total length (including tail) beyond 6 ft.
 Specimens 8 ft long are not unheard of.

 Habitat

 The Texas indigo snake prefers lightly vegetated areas not far from permanent water sources, but is also found in mesquite savannah, open grassland areas, and coastal sand dunes.
 It dens in burrows left by other animals.

 Behavior and diet

-D. m. erebennus is diurnal, and spend most of its time actively hiding.
+D. m. erebennus is diurnal, and spends most of its time actively hiding.
 It will consume almost anything it can overpower and swallow, including mammals, birds, lizards, frogs, turtles, eggs, and even other snakes, including rattlesnakes.
-Because of its aggressive attacks on rattlesnakes, many farmers in southern Texas consider it a useful ally.
-Hence the adage, "If it's an indigo, let it go."
-It is not a typically aggressive snake, but may bite or release a foul smelling musk from its cloaca if handled or harassed.
-Like many colubrid snakes, it will often shake its tail as a warning – even though it does not possess a rattle.
+Because of its aggressive attacks on rattlesnakes, many farmers in South Texas consider it a useful ally, hence the adage, "If it's an indigo, let it go."
+It is not a typically aggressive snake, but may bite or release a foul-smelling musk from its cloaca if handled or harassed.
+Like many colubrid snakes, it often shakes its tail as a warning, though it does not possess a rattle.